sigstore/cosign/doc/cosign_verify-attestation.md

       --insecure-skip-verify                                                                     [EXPERIMENTAL] skip verifying fulcio published to the SCT (this should only be used for testing).
       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
       --key string                                                                               path to the public key file, KMS URI or Kubernetes Secret
+      --local-image                                                                              whether the specified image is a path to an image saved locally via 'cosign save'
   -o, --output string                                                                            output format for the signing image information (json|text) (default "json")
       --policy strings                                                                           specify CUE or Rego files will be using for validation
       --rekor-url string                                                                         [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev")